ainalmalek/ainalmalek/README.md

 ## 📊 Featured Projects

-### Sales & Revenue Performance Analysis
+### 1) E-Commerce Sales & Profitability Analysis

-**Tools:** SQL | Excel | Power BI

-Analyzing sales performance, revenue trends, product performance, customer behavior and key business KPIs to identify opportunities for revenue growth and improved business performance.

-### Customer Analytics

-**Tools:** SQL | Power BI | Excel

-Analyzing customer segments, purchasing behavior, revenue contribution and customer trends to generate actionable business insights.

-### E-commerce Analytics

-**Tools:** Excel | SQL | Power BI
+**Tools:** Excel

-Analyzing e-commerce sales, product performance, customer behavior and profitability to identify key drivers of business performance.
+This project analyses e-commerce transaction data to evaluate the company's sales performance, product and regional performance, customer value, discount effectiveness, and profitability.

 > 🚧 More projects are currently being developed and will be added to this portfolio.